Darxo/Hardened/README.md

 ## For Modders

+This section can be skipped by any regular user.
+It is only meant as an overview about the extend of new functions and members added by this mod

 - Add `getTooltipWithoutChildren()` for `item.nut`, which `getTooltip()` of it but removes all children entries from it
 - Add `HD_onAfterUnEquip()` for `item.nut` which is always triggered following the `onUnequip()` event after the item connection has been severed
 - Add `HD_ConditionValueThreshold = 0.0` for `item.nut`, which can be adjusted to define a minimum value of the item disregarding current condition